- Comfortable in-shoe feel

 - need a sharp, clean-looking shoe that is versatile enough for all your training needs

 - are looking for a shoe with a solid foundation for lifting or training

 Look away if you:

-need a shoe dedicated for weightlifting (in this case, consider the Nike Metcon 7)
+- need a shoe dedicated to weightlifting (in this case, consider the Nike Metcon 7)

 Grippy outsole allows your foot to flex

 The sole of the Metcon 4 is great, it gives you great grip and flexibility.
 With the broken sole that the Metcon delivers, it allows your foot to flex to almost anything that it needs to do during your training.
 That is definitely an awesome feature that is a game-changer.

 The Free Metcon 4 is by far the most flexible shoe in our collection.
 It is a whopping 57% more flexible than training shoes on average.

 Even by subjectively assessing this trainer's longitudinal and torsional flexibility, we gave it 1 out of 5 on our scale (where 1 is the most flexible).